 You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar levels.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.

-Based on information from related drugs, this medication may pass into breast milk.
-Therefore, breast-feeding while using this medication is not recommended.
+It is unknown if this medication passes into breast milk.
+However, similar drugs pass into breast milk.
+Breast-feeding while using this medication is not recommended.
 Consult your doctor before breast-feeding.

 Additional Amaryl Information